 Free Shipping: You will not be charged shipping costs on the SenGuard product which ships separately (per manufacturer) from all other products.
 However, a handling fee may still apply and shipping costs for any other product ordered will still apply.

-This product ships to continental US addresses only.
-SenGuard cannot be shipped to Hawaii.
+This product ships to addresses in the contiguous US states only.
+SenGuard cannot be shipped to Hawaii, or Alaska.